Open Air Laboratories (OPAL) has some excellent guides to British wildlife.

 The RSPB website is a great resource for British birders, I link to it a lot in my blog posts.
 It has a very useful bird guide where you can browse by species or family and a bird identifier to help you identify what you've seen.
-The entries for individual species include sound files, though only for songs, not calls.
+The bird guide includes sound files, though only for songs, not calls.

 You may also be interested in xeno-canto which shares sound-files of birds from around the world.

-The British Trust for Ornithology has some excellent video bird identification videos on its website.
+The British Trust for Ornithology has some excellent bird identification videos on its website.

 UK Safari has an information page with links to information about UK mammals.